 “Well, would you try eating something for me?”

+The child shrugged, then nodded.
+Mateo looked to her mother.
 “Could she get a bit of bread?
-And water, has your home been drinking water?
+And water- has your family been drinking water?
 Can I see a cup of it?”

 “You know it’s very important when you’re sick that you get good food and drink.”

-“I don’t want to throw it up again,” Shindia said softly to her doll.
-Mateo nodded.
+“I don’t want to throw it up again,” Shindia admitted to her doll.
+“It hurts.”

-Nidiyna returned shortly with bread and water.
-Mateo took both and looked them over carefully.
+Nidiyna returned shortly with a slice of bread and glass of water.
+Mateo took both, scrutinizing them closely.
 He drew his handkerchief down to sniff at the bread and tore off a piece of it to analyze and taste.
 He took the water to a more direct source of light and pulled out a magnifying lens to inspect it as well.
 As Nidiyna watched the healer curiously he asked her a series of questions: Did the whole household eat this food?
 Yes.
 And did they all drink the same water?
 Yes.
 Did any of this recently come from a neighbor?
 No. Did either Nidiyna or Kareem feel any symptoms of illness?
 No. Did Shindia leave the house to play the other day or any time recently?
 No, she hasn’t left since quarantine.
 For his part, Mateo could not find anything amiss with either food or drink, so he offered both to Shindia and watched as the young girl delicately managed them.

 “Do you have anything that she was sick on this morning?
 Clothes or bedding?”
-Mateo asked Nidiyna.
-She grimaced and shook her head.
+Mateo asked her mother.
+Nidiyna grimaced and shook her head.